clint326/FireFun/README.md

-# firefun
+# Fire Fun
-The sequel to Firebase_Fun
+The sequel to Firebase Fun!